 Hemp requires irrigation close to the base of the plant to avoid standing water on the flowers and foliage of the plant.
 If you are using a center pivot or overhead irrigation system, you will need to make adjustments.
 Adjustments may include using drop down nozzles to irrigate close to the base of the plant.
 We recommend drip tape coupled with biodegradable plastic mulch for good plant base irrigation as well as fertigation and minimal weed management.

 Weed control and management is tied to your row spacing and cultivar choices.
 You will want to determine early whether you will be using biodegradable plastic mulch, hand weeding or machine cultivation.
 Each has their advantages and disadvantages.
 For now, biodegradable plastic mulch coupled with double drip tape is often the preferred option.

 Develop a Harvest Plan

 Plan how you will harvest your hemp crop and prepare your equipment well ahead of time as hemp can present challenges at harvest.
-This should include planing how to remove and harvest the material as well as drying and curing the finished product.
+This should include planning how to remove and harvest the material as well as drying and curing the finished product.

 Create a Plan for your Marketing

 Ideally, you will want to have your hemp crop sold well in advance of harvest.
 Know your industry and market your crop early in order to streamline your harvest and transportation needs.